Primary Navigation Mobile

 Petrol engines

-Both are non-turbocharged petrol engines that have been honed for efficiency with cylinder deactivation technology, which shuts off a pair of cylinders (for reduced fuel consumption) when the car isn’t under load, such as when it’s coasting or gently cruising.
+Both are non-turbocharged petrol engines that have been honed for efficiency with cylinder deactivation technology.
+This shuts off a pair of cylinders (for reduced fuel consumption) when the car isn’t under load, such as when it’s coasting or gently cruising.
+You also get a dinky electric motor to help turn the engine over when it’s not running at it’s most efficient.

 185